ruuda/blog/posts/the-yaml-document-from-hell.md

    as it is used as the config format for Visual Studio Code.
    The main downside of these is that they haven’t really caught on (yet!), so they aren’t as widely supported as json or yaml.
- * **A simpler subset of yaml** —
+ * **A simple subset of yaml** —
    Many of the problems with yaml are caused by unquoted things that look like strings but behave differently.
    This is easy to avoid: always quote all strings.
-   (Indeed, you can tell when somebody is an experienced yaml engineer because they defensively quote all the strings.)
+   (Indeed, you can tell that somebody is an experienced yaml engineer when they defensively quote all the strings.)
    The challenge with this is that any construct not explicitly forbidden will eventually make it into your codebase,